mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

                 self, position: typing.Tuple[int, int, int], include_itself=True
                 ):

-            will call to the neighbor blocks an block update
+            Will call to the neighbor blocks an block update
             :param position: the position in the center
             :param include_itself: if the block itself should be updated